Authorization With Apache Sentry

 - ALL privilege -> Read and Write access on the file.

 The NameNode loads a Sentry plugin that caches Sentry privileges as well Hive metadata.
 This helps HDFS to keep file permissions and Hive tables privileges in sync.
-The Sentry plugin periodically polls the Sentry and Metastore to keep the metadata changes in sync.
+The Sentry plugin periodically polls Sentry to keep the metadata changes in sync.

 For example, if Bob runs a Pig job that is reading from the Sales table data files, Pig will try to get the file handle from HDFS.
 At that point the Sentry plugin on the NameNode will figure out that the file is part of Hive data and overlay Sentry privileges on top of the file ACLs.
 As a result, HDFS will enforce the same privileges for this Pig client that Hive would apply for a SQL query.

 For HDFS-Sentry synchronization to work, you must use the Sentry service, not policy file authorization.
 See Synchronizing HDFS ACLs and Sentry Permissions, for more details.